-More information of Australian Government web accessibility requirements: Australian Government Web Guide Accessibility.
+More information of Australian Government web accessibility requirements, from the Digital Service Standard: Australian Government Digital Guides: Accessibility.

 Pages in our website are structured using properly ordered headers and page structure.
 We include a "Skip to content" link at the beginning of the page which allows screen readers to avoid reading out the navigation items on a page.